Shaka era

 Coin of Western Satrap ruler Damasena.
 The minting date, here 153 (100-50-3 in Brahmi script numerals) of the Saka era, therefore 231 CE, clearly appears behind the head of the king.

-The Shaka era (IAST: Śaka, Śāka) is a historical Hindu calendar era (year numbering), the epoch (its year zero) of which corresponds to 78 CE.
+The Shaka era (IAST: Śaka, Śāka) also known as Shali Vahana (S.V) is a historical Hindu calendar era (year numbering), the epoch (its year zero) of which corresponds to 78 CE.
 The Shaka era uses expired, elapsed, or complete years, where a year must have elapsed before it can be counted.
 This is similar to the Western method of determining a person's age, whose first year must have been completed before that person reaches one year old.
 The uncounted first year of the era is numbered as year zero.

 The era has been widely used in different regions of the Indian subcontinent as well as in Southeast Asia.
 According to the Government of India, it is referred as the Shalivahana Era (IAST: Śālivāhana).